-This Baby Guinness Cocktail is fun and deceiving; it’s actually an after dinner drink made by layering Bailey’s Irish Cream and Kahlua!
+This Baby Guinness Cocktail is fun and a bit deceiving; it’s actually an after dinner drink made by layering Bailey’s Irish Cream and Kahlua!
+A fun St. Patrick’s Day treat too!

-My daughter Emily shared a photo of this cocktail (well really a shot) with me last week; I have to admit I had never heard of it.
+My daughter Emily shared a photo of this Baby Guinness Cocktail (well really it’s a shot) with me last week; I have to admit I had never heard of it.
 Still, I thought it was not only so cute but just perfect for St

 That would seem to substantiate authenticity (except for that elusive 25%) but the truth is that it’s not some historic brew that’s been around since the days of St. Patrick so while good and thankfully NOT green, it’s a late addition to the party; debuting in 1974.

 Whether Irish or not…I really liked this.
-It’s not just cute, it’s a sweet ending too.
+It’s not just cute, it’s a very sweet ending.

 PIN ‘Baby Guinness Cocktail’